pamo/pamo.github.io/pages/travel/cl/santiago/index.md

 * Uber Chile is available and reasonably priced.
 * Cabify is an Uber competitor and also reasonably priced.
 * EasyTaxi is also used a lot but I don't have much experience with it.
+* To get from the airport to wherever you're staying, I'd recommend [making a TransVip](http://vipclass15.transvip.cl/tarifas.php) reservation ahead of time.

 ### Money